-- 23.1 A restricted private hire vehicle will only be licenced for contracted school runs or on written agreement with Swale Borough Council Licensing for specialised contract work for executive car hire. - 23.2 Applications for new and renewal restricted private hire vehicle licences must be accompanied by evidence of a school run contract between a Swale licenced private hire operator and the local education authority unless a written agreement with Swale Borough Council Licensing for specialised executive car hire is in place. - 23.3 Restricted private hire vehicles are not permitted to be fitted with a taximeter.
+- 23.1 A restricted private hire vehicle will only be licenced for client transport services operated under contracted to a Local Authority or on written agreement with Swale Borough Council Licensing for specialised contract work for executive car hire. - 23.2 Applications for new and renewal restricted private hire vehicle licences must be accompanied by evidence of a contract for client transportation services between a Swale licenced private hire operator and the Local Authority or a written agreement with Swale Borough Council Licensing for specialised executive car hire. before commencing to operate the vehicle under the licence. - 23.3 Restricted private hire vehicles are not permitted to be fitted with a taximeter.